vindimy/chef-altcointip/cookbooks/altcointip/README.md

 altcointip Cookbook
 ===================
-This cookbook installs and configures Reddit ALTcointip bot.
-This cookbook does *not* install any required altcoin daemons (such as Bitcoin, Litecoin, etc).
+This cookbook installs and configures Reddit ALTcointip bot and its dependencies - such as MySQL (with optional phpMyAdmin), and cryptocoins (Bitcoin, Litecoin, etc).

 Requirements
 ------------